-- Pregnant or parenting youth. - Systems-involved youth, including juvenile justice and child welfare. - Labor or sexually exploited or trafficked youth. - Youth in need of substance abuse or mental health services. - Other vulnerable youth populations.
+- · Pregnant or parenting youth. - System-involved youth, including juvenile justice and child welfare. - Labor or sexually exploited or trafficked youth. - Youth in need of substance abuse or mental health services. - Other vulnerable youth populations.

-The assessment and screening tools you use should identify the unique needs of these youth and families, and guide delivery of appropriate services for them.

-You should also assess the health and wellness of all project clients and their children on a regular basis.
+The assessment and screening tools you use should identify the unique needs of these youth and guide delivery of appropriate services for them.
+You should assess the health and wellness of all youth and, if applicable, their children on a regular basis.

-You must have a standardized way of assessing each youth during street-based engagements or intake, or during program entry.
+You must have a standardized way of assessing each youth during street-based engagement or intake, or during program entry.
 Assessment tools must evaluate, at a minimum, the following factors for each youth:

 - · Strengths.

-- Goals.
+- · Goals.

 - Immediate needs, including but not limited to:

-- Health (physical, behavioral, sexual, mental).
+- Health (physical, behavioral, dental, mental).

-- · Potential for victimization.
+- Potential for victimization.

 - Current housing status.

-- Connection to family.
+- · Connection to family.

 - Safety.

 - Access to resources.

 - Issues of neglect or abuse.

 - Other risk and protective factors that impact their well-being and potential for sustainable living.